-My reflections: What I want to remember:
+My reflections:

 Acute inflammation is the body's protective response to an injury, illness, or infection.
 It's a good thing!

-- Signs of acute inflammation at your injury site: redness, swelling, heat, and pain. - It's successful when the body returns to homeostasis after healing.
+Signs of acute inflammation at your injury site: redness, swelling, heat, and pain.
+It's successful when the body returns to homeostasis after healing.